cables-gl/cables/doc/files/files.md

 ## File Converters

-cables features file convertes to convert files into a more readable web format, which can be read by ops then.
+cables automatically converts files into a more readable web format which can then be read by the ops.

-to convert a file upload it, then click it in the file browser. on the right you can see information about this file the converters are listed.
+To convert a file upload it, then click it in the file browser. on the right you can see information about this file the converters are listed.

 ![](img/fileconvertes.png)